ASAP: Exploiting the Satisficing Generalization Edge in Neural Combinatorial Optimization: Method

-\paragraph{Meta-Learning-based Pre-training.} \hf{ We adopt pre-training to \pw{obtain one pre-trained policy used to} initialize the weights of \pw{both} proposal and selection policies, which helps to avoid mutual interference.
-However, traditional DRL training algorithms place less emphasis on generalization and adaptation.
-This results in pre-trained weights that lack good generalization and adaptation capabilities.
-To mitigate this issue, we incorporate meta-learning to enhance the initialized policy.
-In our implementation, we select MAML \citep{finn_model-agnostic_2017} for its straightforward implementation and robust generalization capabilities (see \Cref{alg:train} in \Cref{sec:appendix-method}).
-Each data distribution is treated as an independent task, and various distributions $p_i(\mathcal{I})$ of the input item set $\mathcal{I}$ are sampled.
-For each distribution $p_i(\mathcal{I})$, we compute its adapted weights $\theta_i'$ by solving batch of instances $X_i$ following $p_i(\mathcal{I})$ with the initial weights $\theta$.
-After that, we collect new trajectories by solving the cross-distribution instances $X_i$ with adapted weights $\theta_i'$.
-The policy weights $\theta$ are updated by learning from those new trajectories. }
+\paragraph{Quick Adaptation on New Distributions.} A key advantage of our framework is its ability to adapt efficiently to new environments, as depicted in \Cref{fig:\methodname{}_overview}(C).
+When the model encounters instances from a New Distribution, fully retraining the entire architecture is computationally expensive and slow.
+We observe that the criteria for "promising candidates" (handled by the Proposal Policy) are generally universal across distributions, whereas the specific "optimal choice" (handled by the Selection Policy) is more domain-sensitive.
+Therefore, during the adaptation phase, we keep the proposal policy parameters frozen ($\theta^p$ Fixed).
+We only update the selection policy via gradient descent: $\theta^s \leftarrow \theta^s - \alpha \nabla \mathcal{L}_{adapt}$.
+Crucially, $\mathcal{L}_{adapt}$ is not a newly proposed loss function but directly inherits the standard loss function of the specific DRL baseline it is integrated with.
+Because the selection policy operates on a significantly reduced action space ($\hat{\mathcal{A}}_{t}$), it requires fewer samples to converge.
+This allows \methodname{} to achieve improved performance on $S_{new}$ with rapid adaptation steps.

-\paragraph{Post-training.} \hf{ During post-training, the proposal and selection policies are trained separately to achieve \pw{their} distinct goals.
-We first initialize the proposal and selection policies with the pre-trained weights.
-The proposal policy is fine-tuned with the assistance of the selection policy.
-At each step $t$, a proposal action set $\PrAc_t$ is sampled based on the proposal policy, from which the selection policy then samples an action $a_t$.
-After finishing one episode, the weights of the proposal policy are updated according to the gradient \pw{derived from} \Cref{loss:proposal}.
-For the selection policy training, policy gradients are used as well, but exploration is confined within the proposal action set $\PrAc_t$.
-To strengthen the generalization and adaptation capability, we still incorporate meta-learning during post-training. }
+\paragraph{Additional Strategy for Improving \methodname{}.} The performance of \methodname{} can be further enhanced by incorporating auxiliary strategies, such as meta-learning, to improve the model's initialization and adaptability.
+We specifically employ Model-Agnostic Meta-Learning (MAML) \citep{finn2017model} for this purpose, as it is easy to implement and highly effective for generalization tasks.
+To implement MAML within the context of combinatorial optimization, we treat each distinct data distribution as an independent task.
+During the training process, we sample various distributions $p_i(\mathcal{I})$ of the input item set $\mathcal{I}$.
+For each sampled distribution $p_i(\mathcal{I})$, we first compute task-specific adapted weights $\theta_i'$ by solving a batch of instances $X_i$ drawn from $p_i(\mathcal{I})$, starting from the initial policy weights $\theta$.
+Subsequently, we collect new trajectories by solving these instances with the adapted weights $\theta_i'$.
+The global policy weights $\theta$ are then updated by learning from these trajectories, thereby producing an initialization that can quickly adapt to diverse problem distributions.
+More details in \Cref{sec:appendix-method}.